 During its first two-years, the JTDC Foundation worked closely with the Acting Executive Director and Deputy Executive Director/Division Resident Daily Life of the JTDC to identify and raise the money to fill the gap for services and activities that promoted the positive thoughts and actions of court-involved youth while at the facility.
 Annually, JTDC Foundation supported facility-based services and activities while serving nearly 1800 court-involved youth.

 In response to the high rates of recidivism among court-involved youth, the JTDC Foundation expanded its intervention efforts beyond the detention center’s walls and into the community.
 Today, the JTDC Foundation is focused like a laser on providing court-involved youth with the education, skills and resources needed for them to successfully return and remain in their homes and communities as productive citizens.

 Earl L. Dunlap, Transitional Administrator

-“As the Cook County Juvenile Temporary Detention Center we are charged with the responsibility of working with some of the most emotionally charged-under privileged-high risk youth in the County of Cook, mainly from the Chicago.
+“As the Cook County Juvenile Temporary Detention Center we are charged with the responsibility of working with some of the most emotionally charged-under privileged-high risk youth in the County of Cook, mainly from Chicago.
 Our youth have limited exposure to life outside of the four corners of their communities.
-The JTDC Foundation is a life raft for several youth housed at our detention center.
+The JTDC Foundation is a life raft for youth housed at our detention center.

-In order to make a meaningful impact in the lives of each juvenile that could possibly change the very course of their lives, we must expose them to life beyond their particular communities.
-Expose them to a different way of thinking, a different way to view the world, a different skill set to handle what this life brings.
+In order to make a meaningful impact in the lives of each juvenile, we must expose them to life beyond their particular communities.
+We must expose them to a different way of thinking, a different way to view the world, a different skill set to handle what life brings.
 The JTDC Foundation helps provide the JTDC the ability to impact the life of each youth within its walls.”